Archive for the ‘Television’ category

 Of course, since I was only nine years’ of age, I truly believed there was a nuclear attack.
 Thankfully Mr. Tulié put me right the next day in school.

-UPDATE: Ferg pointed out Threads, an eighties documentary which is just as harrowing.
+UPDATE: Ferg pointed out Threads, an eighties film which is just as harrowing.